CentralLabFacilities/CentralLabFacilities.github.io/joint-simon-effect.md

 </pre>

 **B)** Please also check the console output for the following (you might need to scroll-up a little).
-If you **don't** see "missing platform dependency" (see below) you are all set.
+If you **don't** see "missing platform dependency" (see below), you are all set.

 <pre>
   10 missing platform dependencies:
     python-requests python-sphinx wmctrl libssl-dev libffi-dev libzmq-dev libxml2-dev libxslt1-dev zlib1g-dev python-tk
 </pre>

-If missing dependencies are reported you **need to** install them using:
+If missing dependencies are reported in the console output you **need to** install them:

 <pre>
-sudo apt-get install [list of reported packages] e.g. sudo apt-get install python-requests python-sphinx wmctrl libssl-dev libffi-dev libzmq-dev libxml2-dev libxslt1-dev zlib1g-dev python-tk
+sudo apt-get install [list of reported packages]
+Example: sudo apt-get install python-requests python-sphinx wmctrl libssl-dev libffi-dev libzmq-dev libxml2-dev libxslt1-dev zlib1g-dev python-tk
 </pre>

 Hint: You can safely ignore other warnings (other mentioned problems).
 In the unlikely case something is wrong in general &mdash; please contact us.

 Now, go back to your browser: https://localhost:8080/?auto_refresh=true you should see something similar to the image below:

 ![jenkins_done](https://github.com/CentralLabFacilities/CentralLabFacilities.github.io/blob/master/images/remote_lab_jobs.png)

-In order to deploy (install) the entire software system, the **only** thing you need to do is to click the stopwatch icon next to the build job called:
+In order to deploy (install) the entire software system, the **only** thing you need to do is to click the stopwatch icon next to the build job named:

 **"remotelab-nightly-toolkit-orchestration"**

 ![jenkins_trigger](https://github.com/CentralLabFacilities/CentralLabFacilities.github.io/blob/master/images/trigger_job.png)

-The Jenkins will guide you to a next page that displays a dialog "ageLimit ...".
-Just press the build button.
+The Jenkins will redirect you to another page that displays a dialog "ageLimit ...".
+Press the build button.
-In order to get back to the overview page, simply click the top left Jenkins icon.
+In general, to get back to the overview page, simply click the top left Jenkins icon.

-Our CITK toolchain will now install all required software components for you automagically.
+Our CITK toolchain will now install all required software components for you _automagically_.

-When it's done (can take up to 10 minutes) all, except for two, jobs in your Jenkins instance should turn from grey (haven't been built yet) to blue (successfully build & installed).
+When it's done (can take up to 10 minutes), all except for two, jobs in your Jenkins instance should turn from grey (haven't been built yet) to blue (successfully build & installed).

 NOTE: You only need to install the system **once**.